Ever So Humble

 The doctor continued.
 "We'll have a team of people working for Charlie, but I'm his primary doctor while he's here.
 I'm a pediatric neurosurgeon."

 He stared up at her.
-She barely looked old enough to be a doctor, let alone have the sad job of watching a child die of a brain tumor.
+She barely seemed old enough to be a doctor, let alone have the sad job of watching a child die of a brain tumor.

-The doctor looked at her tablet.
+The doctor glanced at the tablet in her hands.
 "I'm glad the admitting nurse gave him a sedative," she said.
 "We're going to start with a battery of tests…"

 Alex zoned out.
 He'd heard the same speech from the doctor back home in Alexandria, Virginia.
 The guy saw the tumor and gave up, telling Alex to expect the worst.
 Alex couldn't accept that diagnosis and found the best place in the United States for help.
 At least he had his wife's life insurance policy to help pay for whatever his own medical insurance wouldn't cover.